 They may be about the presence or absence of objects, people or other animals in the environment where the behaviour occurs.

-Setting events could also involve the animal’s bodily state, for instance health or hormonal status that impacts behaviour.
+Setting events could also involve the animal’s bodily state, things like health or hormonal status, that impacts behaviour.
 For instance, lack of sleep may make an animal more likely to show aggressive behaviour when she hears a loud noise.

 - Another type of Antecedent is the Motivating Operation, or MO.
 This one is about how interested the animal is right now in performing a behaviour and getting the outcomes of that behaviour.

 MOs help explain variations in the effects in the consequences of behavior: sometimes the animal works eagerly for access to a resource, other times not.

 An MO affects how strongly the individual is reinforced or punished by the consequences of their behavior, so the MO alters the value of the reinforcer momentarily.
 This helps explain why certain challenging behaviour occur in one context but not in another context.
 The reinforcer may be there in both contexts, but it’s more valuable in one than in the other.

 MOs have a value-altering effect.
 If you can find a way to alter the value of a reinforcer or a punisher, that’s an MO, a motivating operation.
 And since MOs alter the value of the consequence, they also alter the probability of the behaviour affected by the consequence: the frequency, latency, magnitude of behaviour.